undol26/undol26.github.io/_posts/2022-05-10-leetcode-array10.md

 ---
 layout: post
-title:  "[leetcode] Array - 10.
-Replace Elements with Greatest Element on Right Side"
+title:  "[leetcode] Array - 1299.
+Replace Elements with Greatest Element on Right Side (Easy)"
 date:   2022-05-09
 category: leetcode
 ---

-## Problem 10.
-Replace Elements with Greatest Element on Right Side
+## Problem 1299.
+Replace Elements with Greatest Element on Right Side (Easy)
 Given an array `arr`, replace every element in that array with the greatest element among the elements to its right, and replace the last element with `-1`.